magbabio/coin-converter/README.md

 ### Modules

 - **CurrenciesModule**: Handles currency-related operations.
-- **FavoriteCurrenciesModule**: Allows users to save and manage their favorite currencies.
 - **ExchangeRateModule** : Stores and manages exchange rate data fetched by the scraper.
+- **ConversionsModule**: Handles currency conversion operations and stores conversion history for each user.
 - **PrismaModule**: Centralizes the database connection logic via the `PrismaService`.
 - **ScraperModule (Binance)**
   - Uses **Puppeteer** to automate web scraping from Binance P2P.